Top

 The Museo del Textil

 It exists an amazing variety of textiles in Mexico.
 Every area, almost every village, has a savoir-faire and a very different style.
-You will notice it visiting this museum that showcases Oaxaca and Mexico pieces to highlight the different designs, techniques, and creative processes.

 The Museo de la Filatelia